 Ambassador hosted a discussion ‘Diplomacy, culture and economics: Indian and Romanian perspectives – learning from the experience of Indian diplomats’ on the ties between India and Romania, welcoming participants from ASE (Bucharest University of Economic Studies), including students and lecturers.
 The students expressed a keen interest in gaining deeper insights into Indian diplomacy and politics.
 They posed queries on India’s foreign policy and functioning of Indian missions abroad.
-The event was coordinated by Prof. Dana Radler.
+The event was coordinated by Lector Dana Radler.

 Below are photos from the event and participants’ testimonials.

 Elena Stoican and Dana Radler asked for feedback from participants in the instructive and lively reunion hosted by the Ambassador of India to Romania, Moldova, and Albania.
 Entitled “Diplomacy, culture and economics Indian and Romanian perspectives ‒ learning from the experience of Indian diplomats”, the event took place on June 15, 2023 at His Excellency Rahul Shrivastava’s official residence.
 The participants were undergraduates and professors at the Department of Modern Languages and Business Communication at the Bucharest University of Economic Studies, Faculty of International Business and Economics.
 Some of them were keen to share their post-event reactions: